 The UE shall set the 5GS update status to 5U2 NOT UPDATED and enter state 5GMM-DEREGISTERED.NORMAL-SERVICE or 5GMM-DEREGISTERED.PLMN-SEARCH.
 Additionally, the UE shall reset the registration attempt counter.

 If the UE has a configured NSSAI that contains S-NSSAIs which are not included in the rejected NSSAI as rejected for the current PLMN or SNPN or rejected for the current registration area, the UE may stay in the current serving cell, may apply the normal cell reselection process, and may start an initial registration procedure with a requested NSSAI that includes any S-NSSAI from the configured NSSAI that is not in the rejected NSSAI as rejected for the PLMN or SNPN or rejected for the current registration area.
 Otherwise, the UE may perform a PLMN selection or SNPN selection according to 3GPP TS 23.122 [5].
+The UE may select E-UTRAN radio access technology and proceed with appropriate EMM specific procedures.

 #72 (Non-3GPP access to 5GCN not allowed).